comtravo/comtravo.github.io/_posts/2018-10-21-Neural-NER-Systems.md

 The authors do not mention how the vectors from each LSTM are combined to produce a single vector for each word, I will assume that the vectors are simply concatenated.

 The bidirectional-LSTM architecture is combined with a Conditional Random Field (CRF) layer at the top.
 A CRF layer has a state transition matrix as its parameters; the state transition matrix encodes the probability of moving from one state to another.
-In the context of sequence tagging, this means, for instance, applying the _organization_ tag after a _person_ tag.
+In the context of sequence tagging, this means, for instance, the probability of applying the _organization_ tag after a _person_ tag.
 This transition matrix this can be used to integrate information about previously predicted tags when predicting the current tag.

 <center>
 <figure>